 We pay our named executive officers a base salary, which we review and determine annually.
 We believe that a competitive base level of compensation is a necessary element of any compensation program that is designed to attract and retain talented and experienced executive officers who will facilitate the accomplishment of our long-term strategic plan and increase shareholder value.
 We also believe that attractive base salaries can motivate and reward executive officers for their overall performance.
 The base salaries paid to our named executive officers reflect the general performance of our named executive officers during prior years, their roles and responsibilities, and their experience, skills and contributions.
+With respect to Mr. Sintros, we also considered the performance review conducted by Egon Zehnder in setting his fiscal 2019 annual base salary.

-The base salaries set forth in the "Summary Compensation Table" below reflect the base salaries earned by our named executive officers in fiscal 2018.
+The base salaries set forth in the "Summary Compensation Table" below reflect the base salaries earned by our named executive officers in fiscal 2019.
 We determined the base salaries of our named executive officers other than Mr. Sintros on a calendar year basis.
 The base salary for Mr. Sintros was determined on a fiscal year basis pursuant to his Employment Agreement.
-For fiscal 2018, we paid Mr. Sintros an annual base salary of \$500,000 in accordance with his Employment Agreement.
-For calendar 2018, consistent with the recommendation of Mr. Sintros, we set Mr. O'Connor's initial annual base salary at \$335,000, increased Ms. Croatti's annual base salary from \$465,148 to \$483,754, Mr. Katz's annual base salary from \$379,598 to \$394,782 and Mr. DiFillippo's annual base salary from \$350,482 to \$364,501.
+For fiscal 2019, we paid Mr. Sintros an annual base salary of \$600,000.
+For calendar 2019, consistent with the recommendation of Mr. Sintros, we increased Mr. O'Connor's annual base salary from \$335,000 to \$353,425, Ms. Croatti's annual base salary from \$483,754 to \$503,104, Mr. Katz's annual base salary from \$394,782 to \$412,547 and Mr. DiFillippo's annual base salary from \$364,501 to \$379,081.